 INCI: Aloe Barbadensis Leaf Juice, Kaolin, Sea Silt (Mediterranean and Dead Sea Mud), Diatomaceous Earth, Bentonite, Glycerin, Glyceryl Stearate, Cetyl Alcohol, Simmondsia Chinensis (Jojoba) Seed Oil, Squalane, Humulus Lupulus (Hops) Extract, Arctium Lappa Root (Burdock) Extract, Rosmarinus Officinalis (Rosemary) Leaf Extract, Salvia Officinalis (Sage) Leaf Extract, Panax (Ginseng) Root Extract, Phenoxyethanol, Caprylyl Glycol, Ethylhexylglycerin, Hexylene Glycol, Sodium Hyaluronate, Polysorbate 20, Chlorphenesin, Hydroxyethyl Cellulose, Xanthan Gum, Fragrance, Dead Sea Salt, Iron Oxide (CI 77499), Citric Acid.

-The ingredients are very good and that can be attributed to the higher price of this mask in full size.
+The ingredients are good and that can be attributed to the higher price of this mask in full size.
 Consistency is satisfyingly thick but spreadable into thin layers.
 Feels good on and doesn’t break out my skin.
-Gentle and nice, you’re not going to get a tingle, burn, or extreme tightness that mud masks can give you.
-Good for if you want to relax and throw on an easy mask with no consequences.
-The packaging is basic green Pixi tube packaging, with a screw top lid.
+Gentle and nice, if your skin is not sensitive, you’re not likely to get a tingle, burn, or extreme tightness that mud masks can give (thank to aloe leaf juice, glycerin, jojoba oil and squalane).
+Good for if you want to relax and throw on an easy mask.
+The packaging is basic green Pixi tube packaging, with a screw-top lid.
 The mask is black in color, and a little bit goes quite a long way.
 I applied it to dry skin and rinsed off 20 minutes later.
-I love how cleanly and easily the mask washes off, and how it doesn’t feel super tight whilst on my skin.
+I love how easily the mask washes off, and how it doesn’t feel super tight.
 It smells quite herbal and clean.